makomi/makomi.github.io/_posts/2019-03-15-creating-z-wave-devices.md

 ---

 <!--**Description**  -->
-This text gives an overview of what it means to build a Z-Wave *slave* device based on the *500 Series* chips without a separate host MCU, i.e. writing code that runs *directly on the Z-Wave chip*.
+This text gives an overview of what it means to build a Z-Wave *slave* device based on the *500&nbsp;Series* chips without a separate host MCU, i.e. writing code that runs *directly on the Z-Wave chip*.

 **Summary**
 5<sup>th</sup> generation Z-Wave chips have a modified 8051 core and offer a good selection of peripherals.
 Currently, all chips are manufactured by Silicon Labs and are available in three variants to accomodate the RF regulations of different countries.
 Z-Wave products must only be built with official Z-Wave chips and must be certified by a test house prior to market launch.